Gabrieltgaldino/NRG_QT/docs/source/index.rst

 Welcome to NRGlab's documentation for NRGQT pymol plug-in!
 ===================================

 NRGQT is a pymol plug-in for molecular docking and virtual screening using NRGdock, GetCleft, FlexAID and Surfaces.
-This plug-in was created to facilitate the use the tools developed in Najmanovich's Reseach Group and was inspired in the NRG suite pymol plug-in (ref) for FlexAID.
+This plug-in was created to facilitate the use the tools developed in Najmanovich's Research Group and was inspired in the NRG suite pymol plug-in (ref) for FlexAID.

 The plug-in counts with a variety of functionalities: Binding site definition, docking simulation with FlexAID and NRGdock, high-throughput screening with NRGdock using the Chemical Component Dictionary (CCD) and the dataset of all approved drugs of DrugBank and ligand interaction visualization using surfaces.